Free burritos lure Chipotle loyalists, but will sales follow?

-LOS ANGELES (Reuters) - Cesar Trejo broke his Chipotle habit after the chain’s string of food safety lapses last year.
+LOS ANGELES, March 15 (Reuters) - Cesar Trejo broke his Chipotle habit after the chain’s string of food safety lapses last year.
 This week, a free food offer lured him back, along with the urging of three friends who had returned without getting sick.

 And wait he did.
 Monday marked the first time in three months that Trejo had set foot in Chipotle.
 He paid for a drink and used a coupon to get a free steak burrito bowl at the restaurant, which was relatively quiet during the lunch rush.